tkhupe/JavaScript-Mini-Quiz/README.md

 ## Description

 - JavaScript mini quiz assignment
-- To create  a  javaScript program for assessments
+- To create  a  JavaScript program for assessments
 - I learned how the flow of JavaScript is designed.

 ## Table of Contents